terry-haire/easy-php-js-form-validation/README.md

 ## Usage

-1. Define the rules for the input in a JSON file inside `form-validatie` with the following fields.
+1. Define the rules for the input in a JSON file inside `easy-form-validation` with the following fields.
 Or use one of the included json files I used for a webshop project.

 * `TYPE <str>` - HTML form type e.g. `text`, `email`, etc.
 * `MINIMUM_LENGTH <int>` - Minimum input length.